iPhoring/PIDController/README.md

 #### Kp, Ki, and Kd are P, I, and D parameters.
 #### p_error, i_error, and d_error are proportional, integral and derivative components’ errors respectively.

-### Desgin
+### Desgin and Implementation
-Initial valies of PID are imperically found by running the car and manully observering the behavior.
-The approach for find the values is:
+Initial values of PID are imperically found by running the car and manully observing the behavior.
+The approach for finding the values is:

-1. First set is to set Ki and Kd values to zero, and only use Kp value until we reach a managable oscillation i.e. car oscillates but stays with the lane for majority of track.
+1. First step is to set Ki and Kd values to zero, and only use Kp value until we reach a managable oscillation i.e. car oscillates but stays within the lane for majority of track.
 [![PID Controller with accepted Kp value](images/Image1.png)](https://youtu.be/BVALgxNa6v0)